 Portrayal

-GeoSciML portrayal is a denormalised view of key geological and sampling features, designed as a simple entry level model to publish datasets.
-The use case sought for portrayal is simple layer based application, such as web map application or GIS where the key functionality is display a map layer and perform simple “identify” operations.
+GeoSciML portrayal is a denormalised view of key geological and sampling features, designed as a simple entry level model to publish datasets, particularly adopted for geographic visualization with key reporting properties.
+The use case target for portrayal is a simple layer-based application, such as web map application or GIS where the key functionality is display a map layer and perform simple “identify” operations.
 The classes are model to be easily implementable in any GIS or web mapping applications.
 One class maps to one table composed of optional, single occurrence, properties – consistent with the structure of RDBMS tables.

-Portrayal data model provides several “pointers”, in the form of HTTP URI, to form a sort of “switchboard” where application operating on portrayal model can extract complex representations of the features when required (Figure 2).
+The portrayal data model provides several “pointers”, in the form of HTTP URI, to form a sort of “switchboard” where application operating on portrayal model can extract complex representations of the features when required (Figure 2).

 Figure 2 Linkage between portrayal and other GeoSciML packages